Our youngest cat Kalista has always had a strange obsession with our chinchilla’s hay.

 If vomiting progresses or does not cease, it is recommended that you take your cat to the vet immediately.

 Unfortunately, vomiting, similar to diarrhea, can lead to dehydration.
-While dehydration on a surface level may not seem serious, dependant on how severe the symptom is it may lead to lethargy or death.
+While dehydration on a surface level may not seem serious, depending on how severe the symptom is it may lead to lethargy or death.

 It is extremely important that a vet is involved in cases of dehydration as commonly a cat will require IV fluids to rehydrate them as syringes of water will not be enough unless placed directly into the skin.